Qiyu6769/Qiyu/index.md

 ---

+<a href="pdf/final report modified.pdf"btn btn--info">Capstone projects</a>

+1. Qualitative and quantitative analysis of compelling common features for top technology stocks within the field.
+2. Data cleaning and transferring and detected autocorrelation analysis of cryptocurrency and inflation.
+3. Predicted and analyzed stock prices based on falling knife trends.
+Reported that both VaR and CVaR are calculated based on the marginal and joint distribution respectively.
+Measured the risk of falling and rising probabilities.

+---

 ## Career Objectives

 Financial analyst or risk analyst seeking a challenging role in a dynamic organization where I can utilize my skills in finance, business and analytics to develop innovative financial strategies and establish a meaningful career focused on societal impact.